 Announcements of these rules were played on rotation throughout the entire day.

 And if you are wondering, yes people are asked to leave if they do not follow these mask rules.

-Even thought it was hot and humid during our trip, we did not find it difficult to wear our masks.
+Even though it was hot and humid during our trip, we did not find it difficult to wear our masks.
 We practiced with our kids ahead of time.
 We tried out different masks to find which were the most comfortable to wear for longer periods of time.
-Those, and many of them, where the ones we packed.
+Those, and many of them, were the ones we packed.

-(In case you are wondering, our favorite masks where made by Park Candy.
+(In case you are wondering, our favorite masks were made by Park Candy.
 No affiliation with them whatsoever.
 Just a fan.)

 I brought several masks for each of us so we could change them during the day.
 Since it was so hot, it was very refreshing to be able to change into a fresh clean mask.
 Especially after lunch.

 I brought two, gallon-sized Ziploc bags.
 I labeled one clean and one dirty.
 I kept the clean masks in the clean bag, and I put the dirty ones into the dirty bag when we switched them out.

 I packed a little container of liquid laundry detergent on our trip.
 Every night we would wash the dirty masks in the hotel bathroom sink and hang them up to dry.
 That way our masks were always fresh and smelling clean when we put them on the next day.

 TIP: Figure out ahead of time what masks are the most comfortable for each member of you family.
 Buy several of them and change them out throughout the day.
 Keep the clean ones separate from the dirty ones.
 Pack liquid laundry detergent to wash them at the end of each day.